 This is by far still the main type of lottery there is on an international basis.
 In this game, you basically choose 6 numbers from a range of 0-47 (or 49) on a slip of paper.
-The numbers are printed onto colorful balls which are placed in a tumbling box, and then picked out at random.
+The numbers are printed onto colorful balls which are placed in a tumbling box and then picked out at random.
 If all 6 of your numbers are drawn from the pool, you’re in a for ginormous win often breaching the millions.
-The less numbers you guess correctly, the less you’ll win – but you’ll still win something!
+The fewer numbers you guess correctly, the less you’ll win – but you’ll still win something!
 Fun times, fun times.

-The odds of winning these types of lotteries, given that tickets are bought the country over, is about 1:258,890,850.
+The odds of winning these types of lotteries, given that tickets, are bought the country over, is about 1:258,890,850.
 That only applies to jackpot wins.
-Smaller wins have much better odds than this, and are more achievable.
+Smaller wins have much better odds than this and are more achievable.

 This type of lotto is mostly played in the U.S.A.
 Just like the name implies, these are lottos that band together from different states to pool one big jackpot.
 The odds for winning multi-states lottos are higher, given that you’re competing against more people, but the stakes are higher as well.

 These are tickets randomly generated by a machine.
 The numbers selected for Quick-Picks are not chosen by the player themselves.
 They just ask for a Quick-Pick ticket, and the clerk behind the desk will hand over one with the numbers already selected by a machine.
-Some believe this is a better bet, since you’re not relying on your human faculties to choose.
+Some believe this is a better bet since you’re not relying on your human faculties to choose.
 But who knows really.

-In Little Lottos, both the amount of numbers you can pick and the range of numbers you can pick from are smaller.
+In Little Lottos, both the number of numbers you can pick and the range of numbers you can pick from are smaller.
 So, for example, you might have to pick 5 numbers from a total field of 36.
 That’s instead of the 6/47 average.
 Since the field is significantly smaller, the odds of winning are higher.
 Although the jackpot win will definitely not be as big.

 Players choose a combination of 5 white balls and one red ball, making for a total of six balls.
 In this respect, Powerball is similar to Lotto in that you ultimately need to choose 6 options.
 Then, 5 balls are drawn twice a week from a tumbling box (a drum) of 59 balls.
 The red ball is chosen from a separate drum of only red balls.
-You can really win big with Powerball, because the odds of winning are higher than in the normal lotto.
+You can really win big with Powerball because the odds of winning are higher than in the normal lotto.
 However, tickets for Powerball tend to be more expensive.
 Sometimes even double the price, if not more.
 In the U.S.A especially, Powerball is extremely popular.